-General Requirements for Transferring to a Four-Year College or University
+General Requirements for Transferring to a Four-Year Institution

-Information on a wide variety of transfer programs is available in the PCC Counseling Center and in the Transfer Center.
+Information on a wide variety of transfer programs is available in the Counseling Center and the Transfer Center.
 Students are also encouraged to consult the web to investigate the many transfer options currently available throughout California and out-of-state.
 The following information will be helpful for use in developing a transfer plan to a four-year college or university.
-Students are encouraged to work with a member of Pasadena City College’s counseling faculty and to utilize the services of the Transfer Center in order to make the transition from PCC to a four-year college or university easier.
+Students are encouraged to work with an Academic Counselor and to utilize the services of the Counseling Center and Transfer Center in order to make the transition from PCC to a four-year institution easier.

 TRANSFER BASICS

-In most cases, the UC and CSU require a minimum of 60 transferable units (courses numbered 001—099) to transfer at the upper-division (3rd year or junior) level.
+In most cases, the UC and CSU require a minimum of 60 transferable units (courses numbered 001-099 or C1000-C2999) to transfer at the upper-division (3rd year or junior) level.

 General Education + Major Classes & Electives = Total

 Some majors require more than 60 units to transfer due to extensive major preparation requirements.
-See a counselor to discuss high-unit majors such as biology, engineering, etc.
+See an Academic Counselor to discuss high-unit majors such as biology, engineering, music, etc.

 SYSTEM WIDE GENERAL EDUCATION AGREEMENTS

-The California State University and the University of California systems have developed system-wide general education agreements which enable community college transfer students to complete lower division courses that satisfy general education requirements at many CSUs and UCs.
+The California State University (CSU) and the University of California (UC) systems have developed a single system-wide general education agreement which enables community college transfer students to complete lower division courses that satisfy general education requirements at both CSUs and UCs.

-Some institutions will accept the IGETC or CSU Breadth certification from PCC in lieu of their local general education requirements.
+Some institutions will accept the Cal-GETC Certification from PCC in lieu of their local general education requirements.

-Students are encouraged to meet with a counselor for additional information, as well as to develop a transfer plan that includes both general education and major preparation components.
+Students are encouraged to meet with an Academic Counselor for additional information and to determine which transfer GE pathway they are eligible for, as well as to develop a transfer plan that includes both general education and major preparation components.

 ARTICULATION AGREEMENTS